RaghadZayyat/Employee-Performance-Dashboard-Power-BI-Excel/README.md

 - Microsoft Power BI
 - Microsoft Excel
 - Power Query
+- Data Modeling
 - Data Visualization
+- KPI Reporting
 - Dashboard Development
-- KPI Reporting
 - Business Analysis

 ---

-## 📊 Dashboard Features

-- Interactive KPI Cards
-- Dynamic Charts
-- Slicers & Filters
-- Multi-page Dashboard
-- Business Insights & Recommendations

----

 ## 📊 Data Source

-This project uses a **synthetic HR dataset** created for educational and portfolio purposes.
+The dataset is synthetically generated and was created in Microsoft Excel for educational and portfolio purposes.

 ---